How to buy the best slow cooker

 Those with mobility issues should look for a cooker that's not too big and is easy to handle – a huge bowl may be heavy or not fit into a small sink.
 It should have clear instructions and large, well-labelled controls at the front that are easy to operate.

-Slow cookers cost anywhere from $20 to $269, depending on brand and features.
+Slow cookers usually cost anywhere from $20 to $250, but can cost more, depending on brand and features.